bhoffman0/CSAwesome2/_sources/Unit4-Data-Collections/topic-4-4-arrays-with-foreach.rst

   :language: java
   :autograde: unittest

-  Copy your class from the last |lesson 6.2| below after the ClassNameArray class.
+  Copy your class from the last `last lesson 6.2 <https://runestone.academy/ns/books/published/csawesome/Unit6-Arrays/topic-6-2-traversing-arrays.html#groupwork-programming-challenge-spellchecker>`_ below after the ClassNameArray class.
 Delete the public from in front of that class.
   On Runestone, only the class that has the main method should be public.
   Complete the ClassNameArray class substituting in your Class name and using the StudentArray class above as a guide.
   You should add a print() method and a findAndPrint() method that uses enhanced for loops.